Hiking in Virginia.

 We packed the cameras away for part of the boulder climb so that things would not get bashed or fall.
 You really should google some images.
 The real climbing begins at an area that runs along the edge of the mountain.
 I knew I could get up, but was really worried about my descent.

 When you get to the top of the boulder section, there are a few overlooks.
 I took a break to enjoy my moment at the top of the world.
 The hand out of view is gripping the rock since it’s a long way down!

 It is about another 1/10 of a mile, following blue blazes again, to get to Dragon’s Tooth.

 Dragon’s Tooth is named because of the giant Tuscarora quartzite spires.
 The tallest “tooth” rises about 35 feet.
 The only shots that I was semi-happy with did not include the entire spires.
-I’m hoping for better lighting (and better photography and/or editing skills) the next time I do this hike.
+The next time I do this hike, I’m hoping for some more greenery (aka, not winter!).

 I did not climb to the top of the tooth.
 I don’t know if I would even if my shoes were a proper fit.

 The hike down requires as much work and concentration as on the way up.
 I was really nervous about the spot that I call the “steep cliffside descent” (I found somebody’s 30 second YouTube video of the spot here.
 This still doesn’t show that beside that face is just straight down and you are thousands of feet in the air).